Introduction to MariaDB show users

 Conclusion

-- Hence, MariaDB Show Users is MariaDB SQL command to draw the user accounts from table mysql.user or for the given MariaDB Database with privileges associated.
+- Hence, MariaDB Show Users is a MariaDB SQL command to draw the user accounts from table mysql.user or for the given MariaDB Database with associated privileges.

-- Using this MariaDB Show User query command one can view the users in MariaDB and also the permissions provided to each one.
+- Using this MariaDB Show User query command, one can view the users in MariaDB and the permissions provided to each.

 Recommended Articles